Suzuki TS series

 The Suzuki TS series is a family of two-stroke, dual-sport motorcycles made by Suzuki since 1969.
 The series was the first Suzuki trail bikes sold on the mass market.
 Most of the TS line had an air-cooled engine and most models were introduced alongside the closely related TM (Motocross) or TC (trail) models, TF (farm) and also the DS (for Dirt Sport, which had no turn signals, and simplified lighting) which in most cases shared engine and chassis designs.
+In Japan, this family of bikes was marketed as the "Hustler", a name used on a kei car in Japan since 2014.

 Suzuki's first mass market motocross bike, the TM400 Cyclone, was introduced in 1971 and was based on the TS that first sold in 1969.
 A TS185ER model was available in a few countries.

 Models

 The TS185 is lighter than the 125 by a few pounds, and has nearly the power of the 250 but with a much more free revving motor.
 The 250 is 62 lb heavier than the 185.
 The larger TS series, 125 and over had piston port engines while the smaller TS series-90 and 100 had rotary valve induction, until the introduction of the ER series motors.
 With the only major redesign of the motors of this series, the new range shifted to a combined reed-valve and piston port type.